guardaco/guarda-chrome-extension/README.md

 # Guarda Chrome Extension
 --------------
-Guarda Extension allows to access DApps, that works with Ethereum, Bitcoin and other blockchains, directly from Chrome Browser.
-It integrates Guarda Wallet on the web page.
+Guarda Extension allows accessing DApps (Decentralised Applications) working on Ethereum, Bitcoin and other blockchains.
+The access is performed through integrating Guarda Wallet with the Chrome Browser web page.

+### How to work with code?
+How to work with this code?
+If you want to interact with a blockchain from your web page, you will need web3.
+We’ve re-developed it to provide access to a wallet without accessing the user’s private keys.

 ### Web3
-The Guarda Extension exposes the web3 API by an injected web3 object which you can access via JavaScript:
+Guarda Extension exposes the web3 API with an injected web3 object that is accessible though JavaScript:
 ``` javascript
 window.addEventListener('load', function() {
   // Checking if Web3 has been injected by the browser